bottad/omni_rover_hardware_driver/README.md

 * **Watchdog timeout**: Motors stop if no `S` or `V` command is received within 500 ms.
 * **Mode enforcement**: Velocity commands are only applied when in `MODE_VELOCITY`.
 * **Voltage monitoring**: Battery readings sent every 5 s.

+---

+## License

+This project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html).

+This project uses the AccelStepper library, which is also licensed under GPL v3.
+Accordingly, this repository is distributed under the GPL v3 license.

+For the full license text, see the [LICENSE](./LICENSE) file.